ZenBrayn/r-turing-patterns/README.md

 ![](https://github.com/ZenBrayn/r-turing-patterns/blob/master/ex2.png)

 Default parameters are used if not specified in the `turing_pattern` call.
-You can get these parameters through the `default_parameters` function, and modify them (or create the parameters data frame yourself -- just use the same column names).
+You can see these parameters through package data variable `default_params`, and modify them or create the parameters data frame yourself (just use the same column names).

+The `act_radius` and `inhib_radius` parameters are in units of the matrix grid, which defined by the grid_x and grid_y arguments of the `turing_pattern` function call.
+The radius parameters values must be smaller than the supplied grid values.

 ```
 defaults <- default_params()